harryxu/laravel-theme/README.md

 ```

-Also support package templates overriding, just put package templates to your theme folder.
+Also support package templates overriding, just put package templates to your theme views folder.

 ## Why use this?